nicolenair/visualizemybookshelf/README.md

 </td></tr></table>

-This is a work in progress, so bear in mind that proper error handling and unit testing hasn't been done but is high on the priority list!
+### TODO:
+- Proper error handling and unit testing
+- UI/aesthetical improvements
+- improvements in both the speed and accuracy of the automatic information extraction algorithm
+- increase in the number of supported bookshelf visualizations & summarizations